studio24/mac-setup/README.md

 **Note:** You will need to re-attach any passwords SSH keys.

 ### Apache
 Apache is managed via MAMP Pro.

-1. Ensure that you enable SSL for local development
+1. Ensure that you enable SSL for local development.
+2. Ensure that MAMP is using the correct ports.
+By default it may be using alternative ones, which will result in connection refused errors unless you manually tag your connections with the correct port numbers.

+To use the default ports, click on "Ports & User" on the left navigation, and click the button:

+"Set ports to 80, 81, 443, 7443, 3306 & 11211"

+Then save the settings and restart the servers.
-2. When upgrading MAMP Pro it may comment out any Additional Paramters within Hosts -> Apache
+3. Note: When upgrading MAMP Pro it may comment out any Additional Parameters within Hosts -> Apache, so be sure to check these are still applied if you run into any problems after updating.

 ### PHPStorm